cozca85/formTest-Final/README.md

 # formTest-Final

+NOTE: THE FORM URL will be invalid, tests are for review purposes only.

 E2E acceptance testing with Ruby-Watir and Rspec

 The code and folder structure was created with the help of bundler gem.